 To keep a reverenced perspective on his advice: Dr. Danhof has impeccable credentials namely a B.Sc. in Biology and Chemistry, a M.Sc. in Nutrition and Microbiology, a Ph.D. in Physiology, and a Medical Degree with specialties in Internal Medicine and Gastroenterology.
 Dr. Danhof is a retired Professor of Physiology at the University of Texas who has written 80 research papers throughout his career.
 Additionally, he served as a Fulbright Scholar in Afghanistan investigating Botanical Medicine.

-So now you know!
-This puts our standard price into perspective but it doesn’t begin to tell you how much we do to help you.
-We offer progressive loyalty discounts: when you buy 3 cartons/order you get 10% loyalty discount, when you buy 6 cartons/order you get 20% loyalty discount + worldwide post paid by us, when you buy a subscription for 1 whole year then you get 25% loyalty discount.
-In addition you become eligible for financial support for a consultation with an independent equine nutritionist because we think that using Aloeride in context with feed is important.
-Thus the cost of Aloeride drops from £1.84/horse/day to £1.38 which doesn’t take into account that more often than not, Aloeride stops the need for other supplements.
-A review of supplements you may use on your horse is yet another free service we offer and we are responsibly clinical in our suggestions.
+This puts our standard price into perspective.
+Beyond that price advantage, we offer progressive loyalty discounts: when you buy 3 cartons/order you get 10% loyalty discount, when you buy 6 cartons/order you get 20% loyalty discount + worldwide post paid by us, when you buy a subscription for 1 whole year then you get 25% loyalty discount.
+Same 25% off if you buy 12 cartons outright (only 1x postage).
+Thus the cost of Aloeride aloe vera can drop from £1.84/horse/day to £1.38/horse/day which doesn’t take into account that, more often than not, Aloeride stops the need for other supplements.

 For all professional riders we endeavour to obtain pro-active measurements on NOPS and doping.
 To see the latest NOPS Certificate of Analysis please click here.
 In respect of doping, you should understand that Aloeride® does not contain synthetic molecules, it is 100% pure organic aloe vera.
 We have asked permission from Dr. Lynn Hillyer (BHA’s Veterinary Adviser Medication Control) if HFL can check for urine metabolites in Aloeride nutrient loaded horses, if so, we’ll be in touch as soon as we have those results in.
 Pro-active doping blood tests cannot be done as this falls under Animal Experimentation Act.